drpdishant/cf-docs/frameworks/java.md

 ```
 <!-- tabs:end -->

-Acuator by default enables healthcheck endpoint without any configuration at `/actuator/health`, which would return status of the application
+Actuator by default enables health check endpoint without any configuration at `/actuator/health`, which would return status of the application

 ```bash
 curl localhost:8080/actuator/health